amberframework/docs/guides/models/README.md

 # Models

-The default ORM for Amber is [**Granite**](https://github.com/amberframework/granite), a Crystal ORM with adapters for MySQL, PostgreSQL and SQLite.
-Although Granite is the default configuration, the, Amber framework supports alternate ORMs such as [**Jennifer**](https://github.com/imdrasil/jennifer.cr) built by [Roman Kalnytskyi](https://github.com/imdrasil) is a good option.
+The default ORM for Amber is [**Granite**](https://github.com/amberframework/granite), a lightweight Crystal ORM with adapters for MySQL, PostgreSQL and SQLite.
+Although Granite is the default configuration, the Amber framework supports alternate ORMs such as [**Jennifer**](https://github.com/imdrasil/jennifer.cr) built by [Roman Kalnytskyi](https://github.com/imdrasil) is a good option.

 ## Granite